 The Donnie Chin International Children's Park is a gem of a playground.
 Renovated in 2012, it includes a bronze dragon and other sculptures kids can climb, and a big play structure too.
 The cherry trees at that park bloom in February, well before any other tree in town, so it's a nice place to visit when you are eager for spring.

 Just around the corner is the International District branch of the Seattle Public Library.
-We love its welcoming children's area, roomy and clean bathrooms and the fantastic Mandarin story time on most Saturday afternoons. .
-On select third Saturdays, pair story time with free admission and a family activity at the Wing Luke Museum.
+We love its welcoming children's area, roomy and clean bathrooms and the fantastic Mandarin story time on most Saturday afternoons.
+On the first Thursday of the month, pair story time with free admission and a family activity at the Wing Luke Museum.
 Check the museum's calendar for programming details.

 Shopping, parking, restrooms

 All the Seattle guides direct you to Uwajimaya, but Uwajimaya is the Whole Foods of Asian grocery stores.
-Real Asian people shop there only when they don't have time to drive out to the 'burbs.
-But Uwajimaya is handy for the decent restrooms in its food court, and for validating two hours of parking with a $15 purchase.
-Pssst, there are also free one- and two-hour spots on South Lane Street next to the playground, and on Eighth Avenue South outside the library.
+Many Asian cooks only shop there when they don't have time to drive out to the 'burbs.
+But Uwajimaya is handy for the decent restrooms in its food court, and for validating parking with a purchase.

 Directly across the street from Uwajimaya is Daiso, a Japanese chain where almost everything is $1.50.
 It won't set you back too much to let your kids pick out a tchotchke or two.
 Think stationery supplies, little ceramic bowls, household items decorated with funny faces to make life that much cuter.
 I like to buy kitchen sponges at Daiso, of all things, because they come in a 10-pack for $1.50.